A golden opportunity to gain experience and build networks

-SMART Recovery is not-for-profit addiction support program that uses cognitive behavioural therapy tools and techniques.
-It's an evidence-based behaviour change program assisting people with any problematic behaviours, including addiction to drugs, alcohol, cigarettes, gambling, food, shopping, Internet and others.
+SMART Recovery - is a not for profit addiction support program using cognitive behavioral therapy tools and techniques.
+It is an evidence based behavior change program assisting people with problematic behaviors, including addiction to drugs, alcohol, cigarettes, gambling, food, shopping, internet and others.
 Weekly support meetings are run across the country which are free and open to all.
-Smart Recovery provide 2-day training courses for individuals wanting to learn how to administer the program.
+Smart Recovery provide 2 day training courses for individuals wanting to learn how to administer the program.

 CAN Volunteer Hub